Cognigy/Documentation/docs/en/docs/insights/dashboard-nlu-performance.md

 ### Top Intent Scores

-Top-rated numbers of Intents displayed in a bar chart For more information, see [Intent Analyzer]({{config.site_url}}ai/nlu/nlu-overview/intent-analyzer/).
+Indicates the top-rated numbers of Intents displayed in a bar chart.
+For more information, see [Intent Analyzer](../ai/nlu/nlu-overview/intent-analyzer.md).

 Source table: